JustMyName-AndStuff/YAGPDB-CC/README.md

 -Custom Reaction Ticket System

--Suggestion System with dynamic change of embed colors (UNFINISHED!!!)
+-Suggestion System with dynamic change of embed colors

+-Reaction Verification Command with custom DM

 If you have any suggestions for CCs that I can make feel free to DM me on Discord or ping me in the YAGPDB Support Server, my DC User is *MeinNameHalt#2569*